nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 We pity this young rece
 ```

+You can pull the weights and play with the model [here]().
+Local inference for 500 tokens only takes roughly 10 seconds on an M1 MacBook Pro.

 ### Unbounded N-Gram Perplexity

 The Infini-gram paper doesn't measure perpelxity for language generation.
 The main reason is because the sampling technique they used produces an **infinite perplexity**.

 Sparse samples (suffixes with only one match) gives us a probability distribution where one token has $100\\%$ probability while every other token has 0.
-Thus, if we have a sparse sample, the correct token may have a $0\\%$ probability assigned to it, leading to infinite perplexity.
-Giving each token a tiny amount of probability by default solves the division by zero, but it still produces wildly high perplixity scores.
+Thus, if we have a sparse sample, the correct token may have a $0\\%$ probability assigned to it, leading to infinite or insanely high (if using n-gram smoothing) perplexity scores.

-With Selective Back-off Interpolation Sampling, we can have probability distributions with fewer (and less likely) non-zero probabilities just by increasing $k$ (and thus reducing perplexity scores).
+[Selective Back-off Interpolation Sampling]() solves this by mixing in increasingly diverse probability distributions with fewer (and less likely) zero probabilities.

 Here are the train and validation perplexities for a variety of $k$.